 You can add or remove VMs in each tier based on your scaling requirements.
 Because this scenario uses load balancers, you can add more VMs to a tier without affecting application uptime.

-For other scalability topics, see the scalability checklist in the Azure Architecture Center.
+For other scalability topics, see the performance efficiency checklist in the Azure Architecture Center.

 All the virtual network traffic into the front-end application tier is protected by network security groups.
 Rules limit the flow of traffic so that only the front-end application tier VM instances can access the back-end database tier.
 No outbound internet traffic is allowed from the business tier or database tier.
 To reduce the attack footprint, no direct remote management ports are open.
 For more information, see Azure network security groups.

 For general guidance on designing secure scenarios, see the Azure Security Documentation.